Curley G: 2020–2022: Produce Camp 2020, BonBon Girls 303

 On August 11, 2020, it was announced that Curley Gao was elected as the team leader of BonBon Girls 303.

 On August 12, her single 2030，我想对你说 (2030, I want to tell you) was released as the theme song of the United Nations 2020 International Youth Day Dialogue.
 She gave a speech titled 用克制生活换更好的未来 (Self-control for a better future) and performed the theme song live as one of the Chinese Youth Advocates for the United Nations Sustainable Development Goals at the event.
 On August 25, she released two special versions of the theme song for the 9th Fight Night of League of Legends, titled Fight of your life (English version) and 战斗的乐章 (Chinese version).
 She appeared on The Coming One: SUPER BAND on August 30 and collaborated with the band 水果星球 on an original song Stay With Me.

 On September 26, she performed as a guest of Xiaoshenyang in the finale of Crossover Singer season 5.
 From October to December, she teamed up with Joey Yung in Dragon Television's singing competition show Our Song season 2, and the duo stayed for 6 episodes.

 On December 16, the original soundtrack of TV drama Legend of Fei, which includes a song 红尘莫欺我年少 performed by Curley Gao, was released.
-Which later on January 19 2021, Curley Gao won The Most Popular Film and TV OST Female Singer with 红尘莫欺我年少 on QQ Music Film and TV OST Popularity Awards 2020.
+Which later on January 19, 2021, Curley Gao won The Most Popular Film and TV OST Female Singer with 红尘莫欺我年少 on QQ Music Film and TV OST Popularity Awards 2020.

 In January 2021, Curley Gao appeared on Tencent Video's variety show 令人心动的offer and Hunan Television's Happy Camp as a guest.
 In September 2021, Curley Gao participated on Masked Dancing King as "Naughty Boss (顽皮老板)".
 She proceeded to go to the final and won The Most Promising awards.

 On January 4, 2022 Kappa China Official announced that Curley along with INTO1's Mika will be their Youth Ambassador.
 In March 2022, Curley joined The Treasured Voice 3rd Season as a participant.

 Curley Gao is also Coach Watch Brand Spokesperson.

-On July 4, 2022 BonBon Girls 303 has officially disbanded due to their contract.
+On July 4, 2022 BonBon Girls 303 had officially disbanded due to their contract.
 Curley wrote their final song as a bonus.

-2022 - Present: Solo Career
+2022–present: Solo Career

 On midnight July 5, 2022, Curley Gao Studio announced her first EP 《吾》will be released on July 12.

-On July 18, 2022, Curley Gao appointed as Maybelline New York Brand Ambassador.
+On July 18, 2022, Curley Gao was appointed as Maybelline New York Brand Ambassador.

+In 2024, she was featured as the singer for "Emberfire" for the Genshin Impact animated short "The Song Burning in the Embers", which was recorded by HOYO-MiX.